scireum/token-autocomplete/README.md

 | value | string         | The raw value of the selected suggestion     |
 | text  | string         | The display label of the selected suggestion |
 | type  | string or null | The type of the selected suggestion          |

+### cleared

+This event is emitted when the whole input is cleared by the user using the clear button.

 ## Build / Development